Yongliang-Shi/Exploring-Drivers-of-the-Error-in-Zestimate/README.md

         * Inferred Single Family Residence
 2. Records containing 0 bathrooms, 0 bedrooms, or null square footage were dropped
 3. Duplicate records were dropped.
 These entries may represent "back-to-back" closings on the same day between three parties.

-## Key Findings and Takeaways
- - The logerror is tends to increase as the property value drops.
-- The logerror can be clustered into 6 groups based on the property value and error range.¶
-- No specific clusters of medium/high positve logerror are found based on longitude and latitude.
-- Medium/high nagetive logerror has a obvious cluster in LA country.

 ## How to Reproduce